ceduardorubio/Web-Socket-Processes-Connector/README.md

-You can see a working example in the folder [example](example) .
+You can see a working example in the folder [example](example) on github.
 Just execute server.example.ts in one terminal and client.example.ts in another terminal.
 Then open the browser in http://localhost:4000 and you will see the client example running in the browser.